BaGoA/Taz/README.md

 # Taz
-Taz is Rust library to evaluate a mathematical expression For example we can evaluate the following expression:
+Taz is Rust library to evaluate a mathematical expression.

+For example we can evaluate the following expression:
 - *1 + 1*
 - *2.0 * (4.43 - 5.99) / 3.0*